DamianEdwards/dotnet-purge/README.md

 # dotnet-purge

 .NET tool that runs `dotnet clean` for each target framework and configuration and then deletes the intermediate and final output directories.
+Can be run in a directory containing a solution or project file.

 ## Installation